CarterPry/modded-mc-server/README.md

 ## Server Launch Command

-To run the server on a Linux terminal, use the following command, replacing `[Amount of Ram you want to use]` with the actual amount of RAM you wish to allocate, for example, `14G`:
+To run the server on a Linux terminal, use the following command, replacing `[Amount of Ram you want to use]` with the actual amount of RAM you wish to allocate:

 ```
 sudo java -Xmx[Amount of Ram you want to use] -jar forge-1.12.2-14.23.5.2859.jar nogui
 ```

-Example command with 14 GB of RAM:
+Example command with `14G` of RAM:

 ```
 sudo java -Xmx14G -jar forge-1.12.2-14.23.5.2859.jar nogui -Dfml.queryResult=confirm